Our suppliers

 High demands

-Anyone who delivers to KPN must comply with the suppliers’ code of conduct.
-This sets out the social and environmental demands for suppliers.
-This code is based on the United Nations Charter and the core conventions of the International Labor Organization (ILO).
-The code contains conditions relating to human rights, labor conditions, privacy, safety, environment, bribery and fraud.
-The code of conduct forms part of our general purchasing conditions.
+Anyone who supplies KPN must comply with the code of conduct for suppliers.
+In it, we have laid down social and environmental requirements for suppliers.
+This code is based on the Charter of the United Nations and the core conventions of the International Labor Organization (ILO).

-Cooperation between major telecom companies
+Cooperation between large telecom companies

 Case study #1